Garden State Parkway: 2020s

-On March 24, 2020, the NJTA temporarily suspended cash toll collection because of the COVID-19 pandemic.
+On March 24, 2020, the NJTA temporarily suspended cash toll collection due to the COVID-19 pandemic.
 Drivers without E-ZPass transponders had their license plates photographed at the toll plazas and were sent bills in the mail.
 Cash collection resumed on May 19 of that year.
+Also around this time, a new high speed toll gantry was completed at the New Gretna Toll Plaza.